BIRSBiointegration/whitePaper/manuscript.md

 ### Issues of over-discretization, over-simplification
 Example 1: The notion of cell-type is insufficient (Communication challenge with biologists about tradeoffs between focusing on rare cell types vs. more “continuous” view on cell types).

+Reference the human cell atlas and the cell type discussion (ref:)

 Problem with loss of information in the desire to simplify.